Aantrreksh/sql-query/sqlref/sql_functions.md

 {: #xpath_double}

 xpath_double(xml, xpath)
-:   Returns a double value, the value zero if no match is found, or NaN if a match is found but the value is non-numeric.
+:   Returns a double value, the value zero if no match is found, or NaN if a match is found but the value is nonnumeric.

 :   **Example of an SQL function usage fragment**